TCP servers with .NET: Scenario 1 - Simple TCP servers

 This post is part of a series, to see the other posts in the series go to the series index.

-Microsoft has optimised the .NET framework for common scenarios – for example doing something like SMTP where a server where it is always running and clients connect when they have data, provide the data and disconnect.
-So what you may do is start a server (in it’s own thread so you can still do other things in the app), and wait for client connections.
-At this point you are blocking processing until a client connects.
-When a client connects, you get the data and process it (in a new thread, so you can allow more clients to connect).
+Microsoft has optimized the .NET framework for common scenarios—for example, doing something like SMTP, where a server runs continuously and clients connect when they have data, provide the data, and disconnect.
+So what you might do is start a server (in its own thread so you can still perform other tasks in the app) and wait for client connections.
+At this point, you’re blocking processing until a client connects.
+When a client connects, you retrieve the data and process it (in a new thread so you can allow more clients to connect).

-The advantage of this is this is a simple model and is fairly easy to setup, but there is a few problems with this:
+The advantage of this is that the model is simple and fairly easy to set up, but there are a few problems with this approach:

-2. You have lots of threading and you must handle threads.
-Threads are hard to understand and easy to fail so we are opening up potential for problems.
+- You deal with extensive threading and must manually handle threads.
+Threads are difficult to understand and prone to failure, so this opens up potential problems.

-3. You assume the client will connect and send data at once and will go away.
-Once again this is the “normal” scenario (think HTTP or SMTP) but there are scenarios where this is not possible.
+- You assume the client will connect, send data at once, and then disconnect.
+Again, this is the “normal” scenario (think HTTP or SMTP), but there are cases where this is not possible.

-Below is the sample to do this in a console application.
+Below is a sample implementation for a console application:

 class Program